nxadm/rakudo-pkg/README.md

 ./pkg_rakudo.pl --arch amd64 --os ubuntu --os-version 16.04 --moar 2016.08
 --nqp 2016.08.1 --rakudo 2016.08.1 --pkg-rev 01 --dir /var/tmp
 ```
+--arch defaults to amd64 while --moar and --nqp defaults to the version
+supplied for --rakudo.

 There is also a build script for recreating the images locally in case you
 prefer not to use the images on Docker Hub, e.g.: